UWCS/rs118/src/chip8.md

 ## 3: The First Few Instructions

 In the last section, you implemented one or two random instructions of your choosing, plus our fictitious NOP instruction.
 Now, I'm gonna talk you through implementing a few more, such that you can run a real program.
-There's an IBM test ROM that does nothing except display the IBM logo, but using only 6 instructions, so those are what we'll implement.
+We've written a UWCS test ROM that does nothing except display the UWCS logo, but using only 6 instructions, so those are what we'll implement.

 ### Task 3.1: 00E0 (clear screen)